lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 ## Virtualization

-- How to create abstractions for FPGA resources(BRAM, DRAM, LUTs, and DSPs)?
+How to create abstractions for FPGA resources(BRAM, DRAM, LUTs, and DSPs)?
-- How to schedule bitstreams (spatial and time sharing)?
+How to schedule bitstreams (spatial and time sharing)?
-- How to interact with host OS?
+How to interact with host OS?

 ### Scheduling

+The FPGA chip is shared, thus someone needs to schedule things.

 TODO: